-This alternative adds the development of one or more staffed visitor contact centers, as described in the Information/Orientation section, to the proposals already described.
+This alternative adds the development of one or more staffed visitor contact centers, as described in the Information/Orientation section, to the proposprovides a design consistency to the interpretive media.
+They are relatively inexpensive to produce and, given the town's low vandalism rate, are also easy to maintain.

+als already described.
 Exhibits in these centers provide brief introductions to the primary stories related to Sitka and show visitors where they can go to learn more about them.
-The centers also provide a central point for the distribution/sale of self-guiding tour materials and serve as a meeting location for guided walking tours.
+The centers also provide a central point for the distribution/sale of self-quiding tour materials and serve as a meeting location for guided walking tours.